ilpiccoli/smart-heatpumps-ha/README.md

 Any hint, suggestion or comment on the *Discussion* page is really appreciated.

-You can also follow the updates from the community on the official HomeAssistant forum here: [link]
+You can also follow the updates from the community on the official HomeAssistant forum here: [Forum Discussion](https://community.home-assistant.io/t/transform-my-heatpumps-into-smart-heatpumps-with-solar/488002)

 If you want to support me you can [buy me a coffee](https://www.buymeacoffee.com/ilpiccoli).